mishraanuraagx/QuoteAsImageFBApi/README.md

 ## QuoteAsImageFBApi

 This is an API to produce randomised Quotes into Image and post it on Facebook Timeline of the User with Access Token.
+Deployed on Heroku.
+Simply read 'Heroku Deployed' and 'Getting Your API Keys' section.

 ## Getting Your API Keys